 The history of the famed Udupi Mattu Gulla brinjal can be traced back to the time of the great saint and philosopher, Sri Vadirajatirtharu of Sode Matha.
 It is said that in the early 1500s, Sri Vadirajatirtharu had the practice of making the daily offering of a sweet dish called hoorana or hoorana kadabu to Lord Hayagreeva.
 Such was his devotion to the Lord, that a horse would manifest from the idol and partake the prasada daily.
 Now, Swamiji used to do this behind closed doors and would return the empty vessel only after the Lord had eaten.
 The other disciples were first curious and then became either jealous or angry at this practice.
 One day, they mixed poison with the prasada and gave it to Swamiji to offer it to the Lord thinking that Swamiji was in fact eating the prasada behind closed doors.
 Much to their astonishment, the same routine followed with Swamiji returning the empty vessel to them.

 When they entered the sanctum sanctorum, they found the idol of Lord Hayagreeva turning blue in colour.
 They immediately felt remorseful and ashamed of themselves and begged for forgiveness from the Lord and Swamiji.
-Swamiji using his spiritual powers had foreseen the events and gave some seeds of brinjal to the Brahmins of Mattu village to sow.
+Swamiji using his spiritual powers had foreseen the events and gave some seeds of brinjal (some devotees say he gave a handful of sand) to the Brahmins of Mattu village to sow.
 The brinjal was thereafter offered to Lord Hayagreeva and Lord Krishna as naivedhya.
 The blue tinge in the idol slowly began to vanish.

 As the seeds of this brinjal was given by a saintly person, people consider this crop to be sacred and dishes prepared from this brinjal variety like sambhar and others are served during Paryaya held at every alternate year in the famous Udupi Sri Krishna Temple.
 This practice of offering Mattu Gulla brinjal is followed even today.